 Who needs clearances?

-A list of current College of Education courses that require fieldwork, and therefore, clearances, can be found online.
+A list of current College of Education and Human Development courses that require fieldwork, and therefore, clearances, can be found online.

 Consequences for Not Having Updated Clearances

-Students not approved for fieldwork through the note of “CLEARED” next to all four of their clearances in EdPortal are prohibited from engaging in fieldwork until their clearances are approved.
-Students’ grades can be affected by their inability to complete course-required fieldwork until clearances are approved, and in some cases, students will not be allowed to continue in the course because fieldwork cannot be completed due to clearances not being approved at the start of the semester.
+After students submit their clearances on EdPortal, they will be checked by Office of Field Experiences staff and marked as “CLEARED” when accepted as complete.
+Students must have the note of “CLEARED” next to all four of their clearances in EdPortal before they can engage in any field-related activities.
+Students without this note are prohibited from engaging in fieldwork until their clearances are approved, which may affect their course grade.
+In some cases, students may not be allowed to continue in the course because of the delay in the start of their fieldwork cannot be completed due to clearances not being completed.

-Students who engage in fieldwork without approved clearances will not receive credit for that fieldwork in the course, possibly fail the course, and will be subject to disciplinary action by the College of Education for lack of professionalism.
+Students who engage in fieldwork without approved clearances will not receive credit for that fieldwork in the course, possibly fail the course, and will be subject to disciplinary action by the College of Education and Human Development for lack of professionalism.

 Obtaining Required Clearances